Accessories & Other

 The Athletic Ready position while playing a Rally or Dinking is first introduced on the Reformer in the Bridging series.
 Bridging focuses on Neutral alignment of the ankle, pelvis, spine as well as spinal and hip stability/mobility.

-When executed with precision the glutes (the big butt muscles), legs, back muscles and abdominals all get stronger and leaner.
-Because Pilates develops strength and flexibility simultaneously with a focus on the core (abdominals) it’s safe and effective for everyone.
+When executed with precision, the glutes (the big butt muscles), legs, back muscles, and abdominals all get stronger and leaner.
+Because Pilates develops strength and flexibility simultaneously with a focus on the core (abdominals), it's safe and effective for everyone.

-In pickleball knowing where your body is in space and how it is precisely aligned is a major benefit to avoiding injuries due to falling.
+In pickleball, knowing where your body is in space and how it is precisely aligned is a major benefit to avoiding injuries due to falling.

-Reformer Pilates for pickleball benefit #2 - Flexibility is built into every Pilates exercise.
+Flexibility is built into every Pilates exercise.

-We all know we need to stay limber for pickleball and to be able to lunge with reaching without falling requires balance and flexibility.
-Here’s the thing, if you aren’t
+We all know we need to stay limber for pickleball, and to be able to lunge with reaching without falling requires balance and flexibility.
+Here's the thing: if you aren't flexible, your balance is going to suffer.

-flexible your balance is going to suffer.
 Flexibility is a physical resource and an essential element for preventing falls while playing pickleball.
-My pickleball coach says her only three rules are “No Face Plants, No Back Pedaling and Have Fun.”
+My pickleball coach says her only three rules are "No Face Plants, No Back Pedaling and Have Fun."

 Face plants can be avoided by improving flexibility.
 Back pedaling can be avoided by training the hips and pelvis in rotation to encourage flexible control in a quick change of direction.